washaq/RNOneClickCheckoutDemo/README.md

 # then run
 pod install
 ```
 6. Let's add the wrappers and bridging required to use OneClickSDK.
-Right-click on your project name in Xcode and create a New Group with a name, just so we can have all the wrappers in one folder, i.e., 'OneClickCheckoutHelper'.
-Rite click on folder and add Swift file with the name `OneClickButtonWrapper`.
-If you don't already have `YourProjectName-Bridging-Header.h` the it will ask you **Would you like to configure an Objective-C bridging header?** click on **Create Bridging Header**.
-Also create `OneClickEventEmitter.h` and `OneClickEventEmitter.m` for emitter and also create bridge for React native `OneClickButtonWrapperBridge.m`.
-Replace bellow code in each class or copy it from demo app.
+Right-click on your project name in Xcode and create a new group for example 'OneClickCheckoutHelper.'
+Right-click on the 'OneClickCheckoutHelper' folder and add a Swift file with the name **`OneClickButtonWrapper.swift`** If you don't already have a **'YourProjectName-Bridging-Header.h'** file, it will ask you, **`Would you like to configure an Objective-C bridging header?`** Click on **`Create Bridging Header.`** Also, create **`OneClickEventEmitter.h`** and **`OneClickEventEmitter.m`** for the emitter, and create a bridge for React Native in **`OneClickButtonWrapperBridge.m.`** Replace the code in each class with the code provided in the demo app or copy it from here.
 ![swift](screenshots/swift.png)
 ![bridgingHeader](screenshots/bridgingHeader.png)

+### OneClickButtonWrapper.swift
 ```swift
 // OneClickButtonWrapper.swift
 import React